martinsadab/A-Predictive-Torque-Demand-Approach-for-Energy-Management-in-Dual-Motor-BEVs/README.md

-# A Predictive Torque Demand Approach for Energy Management in Dual Motor BEVs
+# Solution to the MATLAB/Simulink Challenge Project:
+# Title: Energy Management for a 2 Motor Battery Electric Vehicle Using Model Predictive Control (Project Number: 246)

 In this project, two separate strategies were deployed with the second building upon the first.

 First nonlinear model predictive controller is designed to optimally distribute torque in a 2 motor battery electric vehicle.
 This performs a 50:50 split of the torque supplied by the motors.